Gerri Lawlor

 In her spare time, Lawlor was a homeless advocate.
 In the #BeRobin campaign of 2014, Lawlor performed improvised music and comedy on the street to raise money for the homeless with Margaret Cho.
 Some of those performances appeared in the 2016 documentary #BeRobin The Movie by Kurt Weitzmann.

 Lawlor starred as Elizabeth Goodman in the deconstructive comedic film Suckerfish in 1999.
 She was the voice of "The Bully" in the Annie Award-winning animated short Hubert's Brain.

 Lawlor was a Company Player at BATS Improv.

 Between 2006 - 2007 and in 2011, Gerri Lawlor worked closely as a female vocalist for the anonymous art collective The Residents.

-Lawlor died on January 28, 2019, from causes unknown.
+Lawlor died suddenly on January 28, 2019, from causes that have not been disclosed.